 TVMWD's strategic plan also includes a reserve category for unfunded employee pension and OPEB liabilities.
 TVMWD has gone beyond what is required by establishing irrevocable trusts to accumulate and grow funds to pay these future obligations.
-A long-term plan for bringing down these liabilities will be established during the next budget/rate cycle.
+A long-term plan for bringing down these liabilities has been established.